rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 The learning process needs to be gradual and independent of current project work, even though some ability to use FP early is essential.
 It has to be incremental, understanding is not all or nothing game.
-Learning FP while programming in a mainstream language is super hard, however there are some steps one can take to move forward, e.g. introduce an FP-like library[^fplibrary] (e.g. Java's vavr).
+Learning FP while programming in a mainstream language is very hard, however there are some steps one can take to move forward, e.g. introduce a vetted FP-like library[^fplibrary] (e.g. Java's vavr).
 With that said there is no substitute for the real thing.
 The biggest obstacle will be getting other team members interested in the journey.

 [^fplibrary]: Some care is needed in selecting the library, I have heard about people experiencing stack overflow issues, In my TS/JS project, I had to implement my own immutable map because one provided by _immutable.js_ caused performance issues.
+Unfortunately, some well established solutions like Java Stream API should be avoided.

 There has been some discussion about making Haskell itself more accessible (e.g. [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html)) and some library effort in this direction as well (e.g. [IHP](https://github.com/digitallyinduced/ihp)).
-Some development teams are organized by separating micro services with high level of abstraction from the rest.
+Some teams separate micro services with high level of abstraction from the rest.
 Some places separate a possibly very advanced implementation from a simple to use API (I believe Facebook's Haxl does it).
 Creating a progression from easy to hard is less trivial.

 FP teaches respect for principles.
-IMO, large part of this is can be presented to learners easily.
-E.g. importance of immutability, referential transparency, computations obeying laws, type clarity.
-Thinking about computations as something that can be understood changed my life as a programmer.
+IMO, this is can be presented to learners more easily.
+E.g. importance of immutability, referential transparency, computations obeying laws, type clarity can be introduced even as [worked-example](https://en.wikipedia.org/wiki/Worked-example_effect) as discussed in [Extraneous loads that grow](#extraneous-loads-that-grow).

 _side_note_start
 **In a parallel universe** Alonso Church did not take a temporary break from lambda calculus and showed it to his student, Alan Turning.
 The first computer hardware was based on SKI calculus.
 In that universe kids learn mathematics with proofs, imperative programming is considered a great addition after programmers learn the principles.
 In that parallel universe